-The Hearings Officer finds no credible evidence or argument, in this case, to alter the City Code 33.239.030 B.1 interpretation of "large" announced in LU -166046 CU AD.
-The Hearings Officer finds Applicant's proposal in this case (19 residents) is properly characterized as a "large" Group Living Use.
+The Hearings Officer found no credible evidence or argument, in this case, to alter the City Code 33.239.030 B.1 interpretation of "large" announced in LU 08-166046 CU AD.
+The Hearings Officer found Applicant's proposal in this case (19 residents) is properly characterized as a "large" Group Living Use.
+The City Council finds nothing additional in the record to refute the Hearings Officer's conclusion.